nsat/lemdig-image/README.md

     The `system1.hdf` file can be used to generate device tree files and/or init files for the FSBL.

-    The `system_1_top.bin` file can be used to dunamically load a bitfile at runtime after the marsupial has booted.
+    The `system_1_top.bin` file can be used to dynamically load a bitfile at runtime after the marsupial has booted.

     The `system_1_top.bit` file can be used to update the default bitfile loaded when the system boots (see below "Updating the FPGA image")